INDONESIA’S SOUTHERN & CENTRAL MOLUCCAS BIRDING TOUR: DETAILED ITINERARY

 During our journeys on Buru, and when scanning offshore, we are also likely to see Lesser Frigatebird, Little Pied Cormorant, Little Grebe, Australasian Darter, Brown and Red-footed Boobies, Great, Little and Eastern Cattle Egrets, Peregrine Falcon, White-browed Crake, Buff-banded Rail, White-breasted Waterhen, Common Sandpiper, Greater Crested Tern, Spotted Dove, Pacific Swallow, Eastern Yellow Wagtail, Willie Wagtail, White-breasted Woodswallow, Eurasian Tree Sparrow, and Black-faced and Chestnut Munias.

-Indonesia’s Southern & Central Moluccas: Day 9 This morning we will travel by passenger ferry from Ambon to Masohi, a short distance away on the south coast of Seram.
+Indonesia’s Southern Moluccas: Day 9 This morning we will travel by passenger ferry from Ambon to Masohi, a short distance away on the south coast of Seram.
 Seram is the largest island in the Moluccas (marginally larger than the well-known island of Halmahera, situated further to the north).
 It is elongated and very mountainous, with its tallest peak, Gunung Binaia (3027m or 9932ft), being the highest mountain in the whole of the Moluccan Archipelago.
 A narrow coastal plain, where most of the population lives, surrounds the jagged limestone formations of the central mountain chain.

 Seram is still largely cloaked in fairly pristine rainforests, but recently the extraction of oil and timber has started on an industrial scale.
 An area of 1860 square kilometres (718 square miles) in the centre of Seram has been put aside as a protected area: Manusela National Park.
 The park covers altitudes between sea level and 2490m (8170ft) and contains a rich variety of habitats.
-Seram has at least 15 strictly endemic bird species and shares a number of Moluccan specialities with the nearby islands of Buru and Ambon, and the north and central Moluccan islands of Halmahera, Bacan and Obi.
+Seram has at least 15 strictly endemic bird species and shares a number of Moluccan specialities with the nearby islands of Buru and Ambon, and the northern Moluccan islands of Halmahera, Bacan and Obi.

 Upon arrival at Masohi, we will travel to the tiny village of Sawai, tucked away in a secluded cove on the north coast, for a three nights stay.

-Indonesia’s Southern & Central Moluccas: Days 10-11 As we explore the wonderful forest in and around Manusela National Park, one of our main targets will be the rare Salmon-crested (or Seram) Cockatoo, a species that has suffered immensely from excessive trapping for the thriving cagebird trade in Indonesia (even being trapped inside the park!) but can still quite easily be found in small numbers.
+Indonesia’s Southern Moluccas: Days 10-11 As we explore the wonderful forest in and around Manusela National Park, one of our main targets will be the rare Salmon-crested (or Seram) Cockatoo, a species that has suffered immensely from excessive trapping for the thriving cagebird trade in Indonesia (even being trapped inside the park!) but can still quite easily be found in small numbers.
 This delicately pink-hued cockatoo with its bright pinkish-red, backwards-curving crest is endemic to Seram, Ambon, Haruku and Saparua, but apparently only now survives on the former island.

 Liquid fluty calls betray the presence of the rather dull-coloured Seram Oriole, which looks remarkably similar to Seram Friarbird (even several of their calls are indistinguishable).
 This striking visual and vocal mimicry of orioles and friarbirds occurs on a number of islands in the Moluccas, the eastern Lesser Sundas and also in New Guinea.
 One of the more conspicuous birds of the forest and a member of the mixed-species foraging flocks is the lovely endemic Streak-breasted Fantail.
 Bizarre-looking Long-crested Mynas often perch on high exposed branches along the forest edge.
 These conspicuous and noisy fruit eaters, with their amazing laterally-compressed, filamentous crests are also endemic to Seram.